 (d) If a sheriff or coroner serves the process, the court may tax the sheriff’s fee or coroner as costs in the proceeding.
-If a private person or entity serves the process, the court may establish a fee and tax such fee as costs in the proceedings.
+If a private person or entity serves the process, the court may establish a fee and tax, such as costs in the proceedings.

-(e) In addition to the powers stated in Section 8.1a of the Housing Authorities Act, in counties with a population of 3,000,000 or more inhabitants, members of a housing authority police force may serve process for forcible entry and detainer actions commenced by that housing authority.
+(e) In addition to the powers stated in Section 8.1a of the Housing Authorities Act, in counties with a population of 3,000,000 or more, a housing authority police force may serve process for forcible entry and detainer actions commenced by that housing authority.
 They may execute orders of possession for that housing authority.

-(f) In counties with a population of 3,000,000 or more, the process may be served, with the special appointment by the court, by a private process server or a law enforcement agency other than the county sheriff in proceedings instituted under the Forcible Entry and Detainer Article of this Code as a result of a lessor or lessor’s assignee declaring a lease void under Section 11 of the Controlled Substance and Cannabis Nuisance Act.
+(f) In counties with a population of 3,000,000 or more, the process may be served with a special appointment by the court, by a private process server, or by a law enforcement agency other than the county sheriff in proceedings instituted under the Forcible Entry and Detainer Article of this Code as a result of a lessor or lessor’s assignee declaring a lease void under Section 11 of the Controlled Substance and Cannabis Nuisance Act.

 1. Illinois statute permitting process to be served “either by a sheriff or by a disinterested person appointed by the court” did not require the appointment of process server by Illinois court, and permitted service of process in Illinois by private investigator specially appointed to serve process by Florida Circuit Court.
 Takiff v.
 Takiff, 683 So.2d 595 (1996).

-3. Service of process within the state by a private individual not appointed to do so by the court is invalid.
+3. Service of process within the state by a private individual not appointed by the court is invalid.
 Lake County v.
 X-Po Sec.
 Police Service, Inc. 327 N.E.2d 96 (1975).